Electronic signatures have been legal in the United States for nearly 20 years…

 This process of identifying signers and originators is the primary difference between electronic signature and digital signature.

-While both electronic signature and digital signature are equally capable of identifying a signer and capturing legal signatures… many consumers do not have a digital certificate, meaning they’re unable to provide digital signatures.
+While both electronic signature and digital signature are equally capable of identifying a signer and capturing legal signatures… many consumers do not have a digital signature certificate, meaning they’re unable to provide digital signatures.

 Why Electronic Signature (vs Digital Signature)?